rcconsulting/SeniorMeetingSlideshows/PITCHME.md

 ### A New Tool: Global Config

-@box(With the advent of several changes in recent versions, a specific variation on the Global Variables general technique becomes attractive: Global Configuration.)
+With the advent of several changes in recent versions, a specific variation on the Global Variables general technique becomes attractive: Global Configuration.

 @ul